mcekwonu/Hidden-Fluid-Mechanics-Pytorch/README.md

 # Hidden-Fluid-Mechanics-Pytorch
-Original codes of Hidden Fluids Models in PyTorch and trained the codes with data (cylinder_nektar_wake.mat) of Raissi et al (reference).
+Original codes of Hidden Fluids Models in PyTorch and trained the codes with data (cylinder_nektar_wake.mat) of Raissi et al (reference) at $Re=1100$.

 Three variants of neural networks:
 - "vanilla" - plain MLP,